mushroom-guy/mwb-materials/help.md

 - For best effect, you should split the mesh into separate vmts for metallic parts.
 - Phong albedo boost is only available in CS:GO and Garry's Mod, you can use phong boost in other games.
 - Manual adjustments of the vmts are required sometimes.
-- Completely glossy materials aren't possible with a phong exponent texture (max is 150 - way too big).
+- Completely glossy materials aren't possible with a phong exponent texture (max is 150 - way too diffuse).